AltBeacon/android-beacon-library/index.md

 ### What devices can detect beacons?

 Any device with Android 4.3+ and a Bluetooth Low Energy chipset can detect beacons with this library.
-As of June 2015, this is approximately 56 percent of Android devices according to the [Google Play Store](https://developer.android.com/about/dashboards/index.html) and growing quickly.
+As of August 2017, this is approximately 92 percent of Android devices according to the [Google Play Store](https://developer.android.com/about/dashboards/index.html).

 To transmit as a beacon, Android 5.0+ and firmware supporting Bluetooth Low Energy Peripheral Mode are required.
-As of May 2015, only a few dozen devices are known to have firmware that supports Bluetooth Low Energy Peripheral Mode.

-### Changes from the 0.x Library

-This library has changed significantly from the 0.x library version and is now designed to work with open AltBeacons which fully support Android without any intellectual property restrictions.
-For more information on how to migrate projects using the 0.x APIs to the 2.x APIs, see [API migration](api-migration.html).
+### Eddystone Support

+The library provides full support for the Eddystone&trade;, format from Google.
+The library will wake up your app when it detects Eddystone-compatible beacons in the background and provides regular ranging updates while they are in the vicinity.
+Eddystone-UID (identifier frame), Eddystone-TLM (telemetry frame) and Eddystone-URL (URL frame) are all detected and decoded.
+[Details are here.](eddystone-support.html)  Eddystone-EID Support is described [here](./eddystone-eid.html).